 - You want to keep therapy costs under $50 per session

-- And/or you've incurred a lot of medical costs this year
+- You've incurred a lot of medical costs this year

 (b) Out-of-network therapists

 Consider seeing an out-of-network therapist if:

 - You're able to pay more than $50 per session and want to maximize your therapist options

 - You have great out-of-network health insurance benefits

 - You have to meet a high in-network deductible before your copay appliesYou're looking for a specialist, that is, a therapist who offers specializes therapies like EMDR

 - You have a high deductible plan and want to find alternative ways to keep therapy costs down